-Comment: Filippa K's buyers check that the Worker Information Sheet is posted when they visit suppliers, and photos per supplier are saved on the server.
-When they have not visited, Filippa K requests the supplier to send photos of the posted Worker Information Sheet.
+Comment: Filippa K's buyers check that the Worker Information Sheet is posted when they visit suppliers and photos per supplier are saved on the server.
+When they have not visited the sites, Filippa K requests the supplier to send photos of the posted Worker Information Sheet.
+During one audit in China it was found that the Information Sheet was not posted, however Filippa K followed up immediately and the sheet was posted again.

 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 3.3 Percentage of FWF-audited production locations where at least half of workers are aware of the FWF worker helpline.
-69% The FWF complaints procedure is a crucial element of verification.
+20% The FWF complaints procedure is a crucial element of verification.
 If production location based complaint systems do not exist or do not work, the FWF worker helpline allows workers to ask questions about their rights and file complaints.
 Production location participation in the Workplace Education Programme also count towards this indicator.
 Percentage of audited production locations where at least 50% of interviewed workers indicate awareness of the FWF complaints mechanism + percentage of production locations in WEP programme.
-3 4 0
+1 4 0